-Additionally, we will prove the analogous result to Theorem \ref{thm:introresult} under different orderings of the number fields.
-While we have classically been interested in counting number fields when ordered by the discriminant of a subfield, more recently there has been interest in studying more general invariants such as the conductor or the product of ramified primes.
-In certain cases, these invariants have nicer properties than the discriminant and can be easier to work with.
-Wood \cite{wood3} counts abelian extensions ordered by conductor, and shows some ways in which this invariant is nicer than the discriminant.
-Bartel-Lenstra \cite{bartel-lenstra1}, Dummit \cite{dummit1}, and Johnson \cite{johnson1} continue this philosophy by studying different questions when ordering number fields by various invariants.
-We will cater to this perspective, and prove the analog to Theorem \ref{thm:introresult} when ordering by a wide family of invariants.
+The techniques of this paper work in great generality.
+As stated after Theorem \ref{thm:mainintro}, we will prove all of our results under any admissible ordering.
+In addition to considering the general problem being a key step in allowing us to perform inductive arguments, there has been recent interest in studying more general orderings such as the conductor or the product of ramified primes.
+In certain cases, these orderings have nicer properties than the discriminant and can be easier to work with.
+Wood \cite{wood2009} counts abelian extensions ordered by conductor, and shows some ways in which this invariant is nicer than the discriminant.
+Bartel-Lenstra \cite{bartel-lenstra2017}, Dummit \cite{dummit2018}, and Johnson \cite{johnson2017} continue this philosophy by studying different questions when ordering number fields by various invariants.
+We have made an effort to cater to this perspective, where the admissible orderings we consider are general enough to include other orderings previously considered in the literature.

 We also prove analogous results for number fields with restricted local behavior at any number of places.
 Such bounds are considered in Bhargava-Shankar-Wang \cite{bhargava-shankar-wang2015}, Kl\"uners-Malle \cite{kluners-malle2004}, Wright \cite{wright1989}, and Wood \cite{wood2009} in cases with certain restricted local behaviors at finitely many places, and do not behave significantly differently (with the exception of those cases that fall under the Grunwald-Wang Theorem).
 Restricted local behavior at infinitely many places has also been considered, although the order of magnitude of $N(K,G;X)$ is not always expected to be the same under infinitely many restrictions on local behavior.
 Davenport-Heilbronn \cite{davenport-heilbronn1971} considers $S_3$ extensions with squarefree discriminant, and Bhargava \cite{bhargava2014} does the same for $S_4$ and $S_5$.
 Wright's proof of the strong form of Malle's conjecture for abelian extensions carries through for restricting ramification at infinitely many places as well \cite{wright1989}.
 The proof techniques we use require little to no modification in order to consider families of number fields with restricted local behaviors.